Design and build a novel interactive physical user interface prototype that addresses a concrete problem

 For convenience reasons, the prototype was tested with students using sample medicines.
 Testing consisted of short informal observations of users interacting with the device in a university-run makerspace.
 Users were observed interacting with the device and were asked questions based on their interactions.

-After making slight alterations based on user feedback, the final prototype was presented to professors and students at the Physical Computing and Prototyping module showcase.
+The final prototype was presented to professors and students at the Physical Computing and Prototyping module showcase.
 For the showcase, a poster and video accompanied a live demonstration.